facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 >
 >`service` output is printed at the beginning of your `job`'s output on **GitLab**.
 Additionaly, it can be extracted from **Docker** or **Kubernetes** container logs based on where your **GitLab Runner** is installed.

-While this seem to work correctly, we have to remind about the warning that I mentioned in the previous chapter: we're using a single **mock server** which is configured using a set of `environment variables`, so each instance of the **mock server** requires exactly the very same `variables`.
+While this seems to work correctly, we have to remind about the warning that I mentioned in the previous chapter: we're using a single **mock server** which is configured using a set of `environment variables`, so each instance of the **mock server** requires exactly the very same `variables`.

 Following from the previous example, let's move to something closer to our scenario by tanslating the `docker-compose.yaml` file into a `.gitlab-ci.yml` one: